jakyloo/popUp-menu/README.md

 # popUp-menu
 This project provides a vanilla js 'engine' to manage a one level popUp menu.<br>
 <br>
-One important feature, to improve the 'user experience', is the permanence of the menu for a little while after the mouse left (accidentally) it.<br>
+One user friendly feature is the permanence of the menu for a little while, after the mouse left it (accidentally or not).<br>
 <br>

 <img src="./images/PopUp-menu.png" alt="drawing" style="display: block; margin-left: 100px; auto;width:400px;" class="center"/>